New York Regional Ferries Website

 The NYRF website is a responsive site that serves as a resource for ferry planning by placing importance on:

-consolidation of all the transit lines in one regional map with all landings and routes
+consolidation of all the lines, landings, and routes in one map

 using recognizable transit design patterns and map-based search

-increasing the practicality of ferry transit through integration with other transit systems to focus on door-to-door transit
+integrate ferry transit with other transit to focus on door-to-door transit

-increasing confidence in the reliability of the ferry through realtime schedule , weather, and delay information
+increasing confidence the ferry by including realtime scheduling, weather, and delays

 focusing on smartphone ticket handoff

-consolidation of all the transit lines in one regional map with all landings and routes
+consolidation of all the lines, landings, and routes in one map

 using recognizable transit design patterns and map-based search

-increasing the practicality of ferry transit through integration with other transit systems to focus on door-to-door transit
+integrate ferry transit with other transit to focus on door-to-door transit

-increasing confidence in the reliability of the ferry through realtime schedule , weather, and delay information
+increasing confidence the ferry by including realtime scheduling, weather, and delays

 focusing on smartphone ticket handoff

-consolidation of all the transit lines in one regional map with all landings and routes
+consolidation of all the lines, landings, and routes in one map

 using recognizable transit design patterns and map-based search

-increasing the practicality of ferry transit through integration with other transit systems to focus on door-to-door transit
+integrate ferry transit with other transit to focus on door-to-door transit

-increasing confidence in the reliability of the ferry through realtime schedule , weather, and delay information
+increasing confidence the ferry by including realtime scheduling, weather, and delays

 focusing on smartphone ticket handoff